trueos/trueos-docs/trueos-handbook/helpsupport.rst

    Disk Selection

 |trueos| automatically detects if the drive has an existing boot
-environment, filling in the data as necessary.
+environment and fills in the data as necessary.
 If no boot environments are detected, :guilabel:`Install into Boot Environment` is invisible.
 To upgrade, select :guilabel:`Install into Boot Environment` and choose which existing pool to install into from the drop-down menu.
 In